flyingcircusio/doc/src/infrastructure/networking/firewall.rst

 * SSH (22) - to provide login access to VMs
 * NTP (123) - to synchronize clocks with outside hosts
+* BGP (179, INPUT routers) to peer with uplink providers
+* Domain (53, INPUT on routers) to provide access to selected authoritative zones
+* RSYNC (873) - to allow binhosts to provide data to other locations

 Managed components that are installed on a machine may provide additional firewall exceptions (either for public or data center-internal traffic), for